 A very predictable joyous smile spread across my face as I read.
 Just what I needed.

 My eyes snapped open.

 I’d woken up suddenly from another intense dream.
 Something about falling off a speeding broom.
 I shook my head to dislodge the disturbing thought and looked around.
-The morning light came into my room through the windows.
+The morning light came into my room through the windows playing across the ceiling.

-I got up and reached blindly for my glasses on the bedside table squinting against the bright light.
+I got up and reached blindly for my glasses on the bedside table squinting against the brightness.
 Once I found them and managed to push them into place the room came into clearer view.

 Tibbs the elf appeared next to my bed.
 I swung my legs over the edge of the bed just as he bowed low making his batty ears fall over his head.
 It was useless telling Tibbs he didn’t need to courtesy, he never listened anyway.

 “Your morning juice, Master Potter!”
 Tibbs hovered the tray over his head.